 - INTERNET is .1

 - sysDescr is .1

-Facilitates remote configuration of SNMP entities.
+This version of SNMP supports the remote configuration of SNMP entities.
 It also adds both encryption and authentication, which can be used together or separately, making this the most secure version yet.
 SNMPv3 is defined by RFC 1905, RFC 1906, RFC 2571, RFC 2572, RFC 2574, and RFC 2575.

 Basic SNMP Commands

-Similar to the GET command, GET NEXT retrieves the value of the next OID in the MIB tree.
+Like the GET command, GET NEXT retrieves the value of the next OID in the MIB tree.

-Used to retrieve bulk data from a large MIB table.
+This command retrieves bulk data from a large MIB table.

 GET/GET NEXT/GET BULK/SET

 Unlike the above commands, which the SNMP manager initiates, SNMP agents initiate the TRAPS command.
 TRAPS is a signal sent to the manager by the agent when events occur.